SAP-samples/teched2022-AI180/README.md

 ## Requirements

-You will either need a **trial account** with SAP Process Automation enabled (as described in this [blog](https://blogs.sap.com/2022/09/09/sap-process-automation-now-available-in-your-trail-account/)), or a regular account with the **free tier** service plan for SAP Process Automation (as described in [Subscribe to SAP Process Automation Using Booster in SAP BTP Free Tier](https://developers.sap.com/tutorials/spa-subscribe-booster.html)).
+You will either need a **trial account** with SAP Build Process Automation enabled (as described in this [blog](https://blogs.sap.com/2022/09/09/sap-process-automation-now-available-in-your-trail-account/)), or a regular account with the **free tier** service plan for SAP Build Process Automation (as described in [Subscribe to SAP Process Automation Using Booster in SAP BTP Free Tier](https://developers.sap.com/tutorials/spa-subscribe-booster.html)).

 ## Exercises